newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/hotel-registration.md

 *  `Entity ID|entity-id` or NJ corporate registration number
 *  `Form of property ownership|property-ownership`
 * Property name and address
-* Date when you acquired the property, if you are the new owner of an existing property
+* Date when you acquired the property and building(s) on it, if you are the new owner
 * Building names and addresses if there is more than one building on the property
 * The year, or approximate year, the building(s) was built
 * Number of rooms or units in each building